xtillion/venmito-template/SubmissionREADME.md

     How to run it:
         1. Install Docker[https://www.docker.com/get-started/]
         2. Open the repository locally
-        3. Then run docker-compose build
+        3. Then run 'docker-compose build'
-        4. Finally, run docker-compose up to start the local web server.
+        4. Finally, run 'docker-compose up' to start the local web server.
            1. You can hit this endpoint[http://localhost:3000/]
-        5. When youre done, you can exit out with Ctrl+c and run docker-compose down
+        5. When youre done, you can exit out with Ctrl+c
+        6. Run docker-compose down

    Again, the python portion was already performed, and is accounted for in the presentation.
 The Website part is the one that requires user interaction.
+ChatGPT was leveraged for this project, but any doubt in whether I could've done the code could be demonstrated in live performance.
+I used it primarily due to time constraints.
+Chart.JS[https://www.chartjs.org/docs/latest/] was also used for the charts.

 Thank you,